Dwain-Anderson/flixster-starter/README.md

 - [x ] **Display Movies**
   - [x ] Users can view a list of current movies from The Movie Database API in a grid view.
-    - [ x] Movie tiles should be reasonably sized (at least 6 playlists on your laptop when full screen; large enough that the playlist components detailed in the next feature are legible).
+    - [x] Movie tiles should be reasonably sized (at least 6 playlists on your laptop when full screen; large enough that the playlist components detailed in the next feature are legible).
-  - [x ] For each movie displayed, users can see the movie's:
+  - [x] For each movie displayed, users can see the movie's:
-    - [x ] Title
+    - [x] Title
-    - [x ] Poster image
+    - [x] Poster image
-    - [x ] Vote average
+    - [x] Vote average
   - [ ] Users can load more current movies by clicking a button which adds more movies to the grid without reloading the entire page.
-- [x ] **Search Functionality**
+- [x] **Search Functionality**
-  - [x ] Users can use a search bar to search for movies by title.
+  - [x] Users can use a search bar to search for movies by title.
-  - [x ] The search bar should include:
+  - [x] The search bar should include:
-    - [ x] Text input field
+    - [x] Text input field
-    - [x ] Submit/Search button
+    - [x] Submit/Search button
-    - [x ] Clear button
+    - [x] Clear button
-  - [ x] Movies with a title containing the search query in the text input field are displayed in a grid view when the user either:
+  - [x] Movies with a title containing the search query in the text input field are displayed in a grid view when the user either:
     - [ ] Presses the Enter key
-    - [x ] Clicks the Submit/Search button
+    - [x] Clicks the Submit/Search button
-  - [ x] Users can click the Clear button.
+  - [x] Users can click the Clear button.
 When clicked:
-    - [x ] Most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
+    - [x] Most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
 - [ ] **Design Features**
   - [ ] Website implements all of the following accessibility features:
     - [ ] Semantic HTML